Pros / The Napoleon Mirage has a durable stainless steel construction.

 Verdict / Combining a rotisserie burner with rear and side infrared burners, the Napoleon Mirage creates a versatile, multipurpose cooking space – one of the best you can find.

 The Napoleon Mirage M485RSIB-2 is one of the best gas grills available.
 This barbecue grill can use either propane or natural gas as a fuel source, and it features infrared technology on its side and rear burners.
 The Mirage also lets you smoke your meat with an optional charcoal and smoker tray.
 It has all the power and cooking space you need to grill up your favorite meals for your family and friends.
-The versatile cooking space and overall features, construction and technology make the Napoleon Mirage gas grill a clear choice for our Top Ten Reviews Silver Award.

 This Napoleon gas grill features an electronic ignition in the front.
 The ignition system makes starting the grill quick and easy with the press of a button.
 Electronic ignitions are an efficient way to get the flame going, but they also require a battery, which needs to be replaced occasionally.
 In our tests, this was one of the fastest grills to heat up, reaching 500 degrees Fahrenheit in about three and a half minutes.
 It also does a fairly good job of retaining heat, though we found it doesn't retain heat as well in front as it does in the middle and rear of the primary grilling area.
 This could be because many grill companies, including Napoleon, have cut down on thicker materials to reduce the weight of the grills.